mamafunny/Meowcoin/doc/build-osx.md

     make
     ```

-3. It is recommended to build and run the unit tests:
+3. It is recommended to build and run the unit tests(This command is most likely broken at the moment, id recommended continuing to the next step):
     ```shell
     make check
     ```